The Group Board

 Trident’s Group Board have ultimate responsibility for establishing a framework, process and timetable for the successful operation of the group.
 Via this framework the Group Board give direction, ensure co-ordination and appropriate planning.
 In addition it is responsible for group strategy development, performance management and monitoring.

 A qualified Accountant, Colin worked in the private sector until joining the Severn Trent Water Authority and then the Housing Association sector in 1979.
-Colin has held a number of senior finance roles in the Housing sector including Finance Director/Company Secretary at Touchstone/Keynote (now Midland Heart) and at Festival Housing Group (now Fortis Living).
+Colin has held a number of senior finance roles in the Housing sector including Finance Director/Company Secretary at Touchstone/Keynote (now Midland Heart) and at Festival Housing Group (now Platform).

 Colin was previously Chair of the Social Housing Pension Scheme from 2008 to 2018 providing a pension service to over 500 housing employers and managing an investment base in excess of £4bn.
 He has also previously served as a Board member on three other Housing Associations.